lockss/lockss-rtd-manual/docs/installing/installer.rst

       [success] Skipping (iptables is not run via Alternatives)

-   and :program:`install-lockss` will successfully proceed to the next phase (:ref:`configuring-firewalld`).
+   and :program:`install-lockss` will successfully proceed to the next phase, :ref:`configuring-firewalld` (:numref:`configuring-firewalld`).

 2. Otherwise, you will receive the following prompt: